beakerbrowser/pauls-dat-api2/README.md

  - `archive` Hyperdrive archive (object).
  - `path` Target directory path (string).
  - `opts.recursive` Read all subfolders and their files as well if true.
 Note: does not recurse into mounts.
+ - `opts.includeStats` Output an object which includes the file name, stats object, and parent mount information.
  - Returns an array of file and folder names.

 ```js